apache/spark/docs/sql-programming-guide.md

 a regular multi-line JSON file will most often fail.

 {% highlight python %}
-# sc is an existing SparkContext.
+# spark is an existing SparkSession.
-from pyspark.sql import SparkSession spark = SparkSession(sc)

 # A JSON dataset is pointed to by path.
 # The path can be either a single text file or a directory storing text files.